-That’s what makes interactive elements like this so impactful for business.
+That’s what makes interactive elements like this so impactful for the business.

 The application for this design is obvious in terms of linguistics education.
-But the same principles can be applied to small business in so many ways.
+But the same principles can be applied to small businesses in so many ways.

 You may recall the Pokemon Go craze several years ago.
 People hunted down virtual monsters in various locations around their real-life environments.